micans/pick/README.md

 ## Pick one or more columns

 Pick columns `foo` and `bar` from the file `data.txt`.
-Order is as specified.
+Order is as specified, the output will contain a header with column names `foo` and `bar`.

 ```
 pick foo bar < data.txt
 ```

 Pick columns `bar` and `foo` from `data.txt`, in that order (1).
-With `-h` the column names themselves are dropped.
+With `-h` the output header is dropped.
 Pick all columns excluding `bar` and `foo` (2).
-With `-A` all columns are selected (3); this is useful when the goal is just to filter rows.
+With `-A` all columns are selected (3); this is useful when the goal is just to filter rows (see below).

 ```